comtravo/comtravo.github.io/_posts/2019-09-05-vpc_peering_to_transient_vpcs.md

 - using bastion hosts in each environment / VPC
 - VPC peering and Transit VPCs (hub and spoke, full mesh)

-Our earlier approach to resolving this issue was to use [VPC-peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) in each environment to establish connections between the stateless microservices and stateful databases.
-This VPC-peering setup became quite labour-intensive to maintain, and we recently switched to a much more manageable network architecture: AWS Transit Gateways.
+Our earlier approach to resolving this issue was to use [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) in each environment to establish connections between the stateless microservices and stateful databases.
+This VPC peering setup became quite labour-intensive to maintain, and we recently switched to a much more manageable network architecture: AWS Transit Gateways.
 First, I’ll explain what these methods are and talk about their downsides, before discussing Transit Gateways.

 ### Deploying Everything in the Public Subnet